Eddie Riggs: Oh, cool! So, you wanna help me fight demons and stuff?

 - Destiny from The Sandman.
 Actually, most of The Endless but this is especially true of Destiny.

-- Raiden in the first Mortal Kombat movie, who seems to pack more power in his pinky than the other characters in their whole bodies, but was unable to offer anything beyond advice to the heroes due to upstairs meddling - by the decree of the Elder Gods, the Big Bad and his minions can only invade Earth if his forces win the Mortal Kombat tournament.
+- Raiden in Mortal Kombat: The Movie, who seems to pack more power in his pinky than the other characters in their whole bodies, but was unable to offer anything beyond advice to the heroes due to upstairs meddling - by the decree of the Elder Gods, the Big Bad and his minions can only invade Earth if his forces win the Mortal Kombat tournament.
 If Raiden interferes with the tournament directly, then Earth forfeits, meaning Outworld gets to invade.

 - This runs counter to the canon of the video game series, in which Raiden fought right alongside the rest of Earth's forces.
 Granted, in the games he also wasn't that much more powerful than the rest of the fighters.